-Mawson is now focussed on increasing gold and cobalt resources at Rajapalot, demonstrating the scale of the mineralized system and finding new mineralized bodies.
-The Rajapalot gold-cobalt Inferred Mineral Resource estimate is a strong start and an important milestone for both Mawson and Finland.
-The resource calculation demonstrates the robustness and high-grade of gold-cobalt mineralization, and, highlights the potential for substantial resource expansion with recently surveyed electromagnetic conductors that closely correspond with the resource area, potentially more than doubling the size of the mineralized footprint.
-These formed immediate drill targets for the Company's winter 2019 drill campaign where four drill rigs were testing step-out targets from the resource.
-Highlights from the maiden inferred resource calculation include:
+Although already superseded by the just-completed 15,059 metre drill program, the NI 43-101 Technical Report estimate was a strong start and an important milestone for both Mawson and Finland.
+The resource calculation demonstrated the robustness and high-grade of gold-cobalt mineralization, and, highlighted the potential for substantial resource expansion with recently surveyed electromagnetic conductors that closely correspond with the resource area, potentially more than doubling the size of the mineralized footprint.
+These are what formed the immediate drill targets for the Company's 2019 and drill campaign, where four drill rigs tested step-out targets from the resource.

-- 1. A pit and underground Constrained Inferred Mineral Resource of 424,000 ounces of gold at 3.1 g/t AuEq (4.3 million tonnes at 2.3 g/t Au, 430 ppm Co) at 0.37 g/t AuEq cut-off open pit and 2 g/t AuEq underground was calculated, within a combined Unconstrained Inferred Mineral Inventory for the Palokas and Raja prospects of 482,000 ounces gold equivalent ("AuEq") at a grade of 2.4 g/t AuEq (6.2 million tonnes at 1.7 g/t Au, 410 ppm Co) at 0.4 g/t AuEq cut-off.
+The December 2018 inferred resource calculation defined a pit and underground Constrained Inferred Mineral Resource of 424,000 ounces of gold at 3.1 g/t gold equivalent ("AuEq") (4.3 million tonnes at 2.3 g/t Au, 430 ppm Co) at 0.37 g/t AuEq cut-off open pit and 2 g/t AuEq underground was calculated, within a combined Unconstrained Inferred Mineral Inventory for the Palokas and Raja prospects of 482,000 ounces AuEq at a grade of 2.4 g/t AuEq (6.2 million tonnes at 1.7 g/t Au, 410 ppm Co) at 0.4 g/t AuEq cut-off.
 The gold equivalent ("AuEq") value was calculated using the following formula: AuEq g/t = Au g/t + (Co ppm/608) with assumed prices of Co \$30/lb; and Au \$1,250/oz.
-AuEq varies with Au and Co prices. - 2.
-The Constrained Inferred Resource demonstrates the high grade of Rajapalot with open-pittable grades of 2.8 g/t AuEq (2.1 g/t Au and 420 ppm Co) and underground grades of 5.2 g/t AuEq (4.4 g/t Au and 520 ppm Co) (Table 1). - 3.
-Electromagnetic fixed-loop transient ("TEM") and airborne VTEMplus ("VTEM") surveys at least double the potential mineralization footprints at the Raja, South Palokas and Palokas prospects and form immediate targets. - 4.
-The Inferred Resource has substantial potential to grow, with only 20% (800 metres) of the 4 kilometres known mineralized trend included within the maiden resource to relatively shallow depths (average depth of drilling 88 metres within 34.2 kilometres drilled to date at Rajapalot). - 5.
-The publication of the maiden Inferred gold-cobalt Mineral Resource establishes Rajapalot as a significant and strategic gold-cobalt resource for Finland.
-The unconstrained maiden inventory places Rajapalot as one of Finland's current top three gold projects by grade and contained ounces and one of a small group of cobalt resources prepared in accordance with NI 43-101 policy within Europe.
+AuEq varies with Au and Co prices.